Seven Fun Hobbies to Do at Home From Your Chair or Sofa

 Keeping our brains active is vital for our mental and physical wellbeing.
 Simply, flicking through a newspaper and completing a Sudoku, crossword or brain teaser can boost your memory, enhance cognitive function, help to reduce the risk of dementia and improve hand-eye coordination – not to mention, it’s an immensely satisfying and fun hobby to do at home!

 These activities don’t have to come from newspapers alone, they can also come from the internet, puzzle books, or if you’re feeling adventurous, you can even have a go at creating them for yourself to share with a loved one.
-Check out our best brain teasers blog for more ideas on how to challenge your brain.

 3. Be immersed in different worlds with reading